ramhunte/gp_anadromites/README.md

 **Unemployment_WA** - a folder containing a geopackage that has the total people and number of unemployed people by census tract.

-**Tribal_Jurisdiction** - a folder containing a geopackage that has shapefiles of Indian Trust Lands, Pending Trust Lands, and Fee Simple Lands owned by Tribal Members or Tribal Associations.
+**Tribal_Jurisdiction_Sno** - a folder containing a geopackage that has shapefiles of Indian Trust Lands, Pending Trust Lands, and Fee Simple Lands owned by Tribal Members or Tribal Associations.

 **final_results -** a folder containing a geopackage that has has the final costs and benefits resulting from each proposed action for each applicable subbasin.
 Subbasins not included implies that there was no change in Chinook population from the resulting action.

-## Description of the data and file structure

-This is a freeform section for you to describe how the data are structured and how a potential consumer might use them.
-Be as descriptive as necessary.
-Keep in mind that users of your data might be new to the field and unfamiliar with common terminology, metrics, etc.

-Describe relationships between data files, missing data codes, other abbreviations used.
-Be as descriptive as possible.
+## Key Variables by Data Set

 **Streamline (STL)** - Key variables used were: